sot/cheta/docs/fetch_tutorial.rst

 ==============

 Within ``fetch`` it is possible to select a different system of physical units for the retrieved telemetry.
-Internally the engineering archive stores values in the FITS format standard units as used by the CXC archive.
+Internally the cheta archive stores values in the FITS format standard units as used by the CXC archive.
 This is essentially the MKS system and features all temperatures in Kelvins (not the most convenient).